Wind Integration National Dataset Toolkit

-This 50-TB subset contains 1-hour resolution data for 7 years on a uniform 2-km grid that covers the continental U.S., the Baja Peninsula, and parts of the Pacific and Atlantic oceans.
+This 50-TB subset contains instantaneous 1-hour resolution model output data for 7 years on a uniform 2-km grid that covers the continental U.S., the Baja Peninsula, and parts of the Pacific and Atlantic oceans.
 NREL has made the entire Gridded Atmospheric WIND Toolkit available using an API and data hosted using Amazon cloud services.

 The Highly Scalable Data Service (HSDS) provides access to the entire 50-TB gridded data with a RESTful JSON API and supporting Python library developed to deliver the data to users in a way that is similar to accessing data locally with the HDF5 library.